 Barry is an energetic social and political entrepreneur having initiated over 30 different social enterprises over the past 20 years.
 He is Chairman of Policy Connect (which runs a number of policy forums and parliamentary groups), the Parliamentary Advisory Council on Transport Safety, Urban Mines (an environmental charity), The John Clare Trust and The Dominic Rogers Trust, all of which he helped to establish.
 He is also a Visiting Professor of Social Enterprise at the University of Huddersfield.

 Leigh served as Chief Executive Officer of Tessera Credit Group LLP until 2015 when selected assets of the business were purchased by Arrow Global Group plc.
 He transferred at the same time, taking-up a postion of Director of External Affairs & Development with Arrow Global.
 He move on Arrow in 2019 and is now the Chairman at Collection House Group.
 Leigh is also a past Director and President of The Credit Services Association (CSA), past Vice President of The Federation of European National Collection Associations (FENSA) and Director of the Money Advice Liason Group (MALG).

 Alistair has 20 years' experience in corporate positioning and financial communications, advising a wide range of financial, professional and support services organisations both in the UK and internationally.
 Clients have ranged from start-ups and family businesses to large multinationals to UK government departments.

 Alistair has supported the launch of several high profile businesses; advised on rebranding strategies; provided crisis communications consultancy and has led a number of successful media and policy campaigns.
 He started his career in public affairs before moving into financial and corporate PR.
 He is a founding partner of Newgate Communications having joined from Citigate Dewe Rogerson in February 2012 and was involved in their merger with SEC in 2021.

-Carol Knight, Chief Operating Officer, Tax Incentivised Saving Association (TISA)
+Carol Knight, Chief Operating Officer, The Investment and Saving Association (TISA)

 Carol has been in financial services since 1998, having previously worked in variety of industries, including education, local government, Civil Service and the gaming industry.